 LONG UP IN HEEEERE…

-If you’ve been following this blog for the last month, you may remember my “Going Green: How to Take Care of Your Fiddle Leaf Fig” blog post.
-It’s been one of my most popular posts on both my blog AND my Pinterest proving that there’s SO much love out there when it comes to the insanely gorgeous Fiddle Leaf Fig tree!
+If you’re new here, you should check out my “Going Green: How to Take Care of Your Fiddle Leaf Fig“ blog post.
+It’s one of my most popular posts on both my blog AND my Pinterest proving that there’s SO much love out there when it comes to the insanely gorgeous Fiddle Leaf Fig tree. 😍

-In that blog post, I showed you how to make your own Fiddle Leaf Fig baby through propagation (a fancy term for making plant babies from cuttings of plants).
-It’s super cool to be able to buy one Fiddle Leaf Fig and then make all kinds of babies – for your own home or to give away as gifts – just from that one plant.
+In that blog post, I showed how to make a Fiddle Leaf Fig baby through propagation (a fancy term for making plant babies from cuttings of plants).
+It’s super cool to be able to buy one Fiddle Leaf Fig and then make all kinds of babies – for your own home or to give away as gifts – just from that one plant!

-About 4 months ago, I made a Fiddle baby to give to an interior decorating client of mine as a housewarming gift.
+I once made a Fiddle baby to give to an interior decorating client of mine as a housewarming gift.
 It was THE cutest thing ever, just sitting there in its fancy little Robin’s Egg blue ceramic planter – I wanted one for myself!
-She keeps it on her desk where she can enjoy seeing it every day while working from home.
 It’s an awesome feeling to be able to share my love of plants with others, especially when it brings them peace and joy.

 Anyway … it’s been about a month since I took cuttings from 2 of my Fiddles and thought this would be a great time to give you guys an update on their progress.
 So let’s get started!